Commissioner Contact and Biographical Information

 Jim and his wife, Tana (who taught kindergarten in Alpine School District for 27 years), have resided in Orem since 1984 and have 3 children and 12 grandchildren.
 He is fluent in Spanish, enjoys BYU and UVU sports and has been known to do an occasional DJ gig for local youth dances and weddings.

-Jim was first appointed to the Transportation Commission in May 2018, a term to expire April 2023.
+Jim was first appointed to the Transportation Commission in May 2018, and his current term will end in March 2029.
 He represents Daggett, Duchesne, Juab, Uintah, Utah and Wasatch counties (UDOT Region Three).

 Contact Information: